 But, if they don’t and violent crime does occur in which one of their tenants is injured or killed, they may be liable for negligent security or even a wrongful death lawsuit.

 The two most common types of attacks that can occur in an apartment complex are shootings and assaults.
-But there is also a growing rise in robbery and rape in the parking lots.
+However, recently, there is also a growing rise in robbery and rape in the parking lots.
 Unfortunately, this type of news is all too common.

 This is why it is important that the owners of these apartment complexes exercise reasonable care to ensure that their tenants will not be harmed in these crimes.
 In some instances, the assailant in the crime was not a tenant but was trespassing on the property when they committed the crime.
 At other times it may be another tenant or the guest of a tenant that commits the crimes.